 HIKE TO: Ediza Lake, Iceberg Lake, Cecil Lake, Minaret Lake, and Volcanic Ridge TRAIL: Agnes Meadows > Shadow Creek > Cecil Lake > Minaret Creek > Devils Postpile MILES: 19.96 miles TIME: 3 days / 2 nights (see options below if restricted on time) DATE I WENT: 7/10/21 - 7/12/21 DIFFICULTY: moderate - requires some cross-country hiking/ scrambling ELEVATION GAIN/ LOSS: 3,957 ft (gross: +5290' -6062') HIKE PERMIT: yes for overnight camping, no for day hike PARKING PERMIT: no CAMPFIRES: NOT ALLOWED - please practice leave no trace LOCATION: Eastern Sierra, Ansel Adams Wilderness, Inyo National Forest

-This is supposedly one of the most popular cross country loops in the Mammoth Lakes area.
-Most people hike this trail backward from the way we did, starting at Devils Postpile to Minaret Lake and beyond, but I very much enjoyed our route.
+The Minaret Lake Loop in Ansel Adams Wilderness is supposedly one of the most popular cross-country loops in the Mammoth Lakes area.
+Most people hike this trail backward from the way we did, starting at Devil’s Postpile to Minaret Lake and beyond, but I very much enjoyed our route.

 Don’t have 3 days?
 Here are some trail itinerary options: This loop can be done as a long day hike (popular for runners) or a one-night backpacking trip excluding the Volcanic Ridge Climb.